loophp/collection/docs/pages/api.rst

 countIn
 ~~~~~~~

-This operation requires a reference to a parameter that will contains the amount
+This operation requires a reference to a parameter that will contain the amount
 of items in the collection.

 Interface: `CountInAble`_